Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 139](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#139)
+* This method is defined in [controllers/admin/AdminStatsController.php line 139](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L139)

-### getProductAverageGrossMargin
+### <a name="method-getProductAverageGrossMargin"></a>getProductAverageGrossMargin

     mixed AdminStatsControllerCore::getProductAverageGrossMargin()